-If storage is provided without excessive ultra-violet (UV) light exposure, and the temperatures remain constant (± 2-3°F or ± 1-1.5°C) and in the ranges listed, typical white table wines should retain their quality for about three years after bottling.
+If storage is provided without excessive ultra-violet (UV) light exposure, and the temperatures remain constant (within ± 2 to 3° F or ± 1 to 1.5° C of the appropriate storage temperature) and in the ranges listed, typical white table wines should retain their quality for about three years after bottling.
 Red table wines, depending on winemaking style, may retain or improve their quality for three to ten years.
 Note that these are very general guidelines, as some wines are made to be consumed within their first year while others may age gracefully for several decades.
 However, experience and research have shown that improper storage conditions, during distribution through the entire supply chain, from producer to négociant to shipper to importer to distributor to retailer or restaurant to consumer, is the most common cause of loss of a wine's quality and value.
 Documentation of both authenticity and provenance, temperature monitoring of shipments and storage conditions, and the traceability of wines during their entire lifespan is crucial to prevent such losses.